BenBirn/dndCombat/README.md

 > Note: When prompted for multiple pieces of info, seperate each with a space

 ## Running the Program
-After you've made the prgram (`make Combat`), you can run it with no arguments (`./Combat`) and it will ask you to enter information for each character manually.
-If you would rather input files containing this info, you can do this through command line arguments.
-The format is:
+After you've made the program (`make Combat`), you can run it with no arguments (`./Combat`) and it will ask you to enter information for each character manually.
+Alternatively, you can use files containing the character information to skip having to enter their info each time you run the program.

-> `./Combat [# in Group 1] [# in Group 2] [character files]`

-Enter Group 1's files first followed by Group 2's.
 The format of these character files must be:

 > \[character name]
 > \[class] \[level]